Open Science

 • recomputability same results received by computation (in computational research)

-• reusability use again the same data or methods
+• reusability use again the same data, tools, or methods

 For example, Ince et al. (2012) in computational science distinguishes direct reproducibility as rerunning the code and indirect reproducibility as validating something other than the entire code.